AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/ipad-android-tablet-users.md

 # iPad & Android tablet users {#ipad-android-tablet-users}

-In Learning Manager app on iPad or Google Nexus 9 Android tablet, after you log in as a learner, you can see the following&nbsp;**Home&nbsp;**screen:
+In Learning Manager app on iPad or Google Nexus 9 Android tablet, after you log in as a learner, you can see the following **Home **screen:

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)

-To navigate to learning and catalog features, tap the&nbsp;**Menu&nbsp;**drop-down and choose appropriate option.
+To navigate to learning and catalog features, tap the **Menu **drop-down and choose appropriate option.

 ![](assets/menu-ipad.png)

 # Access the app off-line {#accesstheappoffline}

-You can access the Learning Manager app off-line in iPad and Google Nexus 9&nbsp;Android tablet.
+You can access the Learning Manager app off-line in iPad and Google Nexus 9 Android tablet.
 Download and take courses in off-line mode, and synchronize the content back with online app when you connect to the network.

-1. Tap&nbsp;**Menu&nbsp;**drop-down at the top and tap&nbsp;**Learning&nbsp;**option.
+1. Tap **Menu **drop-down at the top and tap **Learning **option.
 A list of all the available courses is displayed in tiles.

 1. Tap the download icon at the bottom of each learning object tile, to download the learning content.